Nicholas Galanin

-Nicholas Galanin (pronounced gah-LANN-in) is a Tlingit and Unangax̂ multi-disciplinary artist and musician from Alaska.
+Nicholas Galanin (born 1979) is a Sitka Tribe of Alaska multi-disciplinary artist and musician of Tlingit and Unangax̂ descent.
 His work often explores a dialogue of change and identity between Native and non-Native communities.

 Background

 Nicholas Galanin was born in Sitka, Alaska, in 1979.
 As a young boy, he learned to work with jewelry and metals from his father and uncle.
 He is also the grandchild of master carver George Benson.
 At the age of eighteen, Galanin worked a desk job at the Sitka National Historical Park.
 When he was discovered drawing Tlingit art, on a slow day at the park, he was informed that he was only allowed to read Russian history books during working hours.
 So, he quit his job to pursue art.
 He recalls this as his last job that was non-creative.

 In 2003, At London Guildhall University in England, he studied silversmithing and received a Bachelors of Fine Arts with honors in Jewelry Design & Silversmithing.
 In 2007, he received a Masters of Fine Arts in indigenous visual arts at Massey University in New Zealand.
 Galanin has also done apprenticeships with master carvers and jewelers.